rintnetwork/front-end/src/content/defi/index.md

 Decentralized insurance aims to make insurance cheaper, faster to pay out, and more transparent.
 With more automation, coverage is more affordable and pay-outs are a lot quicker.
 The data used to decide on your claim is completely transparent.

-Ethereum products, like any software, can suffer from bugs and exploits.
+ethereum products, like any software, can suffer from bugs and exploits.
 So right now a lot of insurance products in the space focus on protecting their users against loss of funds.
 However there are projects starting to build out coverage for everything life can throw at us.
-A good example of this is Etherisc's Crop cover which aims to [protect smallholder farmers in Kenya against droughts and flooding](https://blog.etherisc.com/etherisc-teams-up-with-chainlink-to-deliver-crop-insurance-in-kenya-137e433c29dc).
+A good example of this is rnterisc's Crop cover which aims to [protect smallholder farmers in Kenya against droughts and flooding](https://blog.rnterisc.com/rnterisc-teams-up-with-chainlink-to-deliver-crop-insurance-in-kenya-137e433c29dc).
 Decentralized insurance can provide cheaper cover for farmers who are often priced out of traditional insurance.

 <ButtonLink to="/dapps/?category=finance">See insurance dapps</ButtonLink>